Sharan-Shastri/ee564-2018/Project2/README.md

 - Winding connection (delta-wye)
 - Aimed voltage and current ratings

-For the winding you selected please plot the MMF waveform for two different instants for a balanced three-phase current (i.e. Ia=1 A, Ib=-0.5 A, Ic=-0.5A).
+For the winding you selected please plot the MMF waveform for two different instants for a balanced three-phase current (i.e. Ia=1 A, Ib=-0.5 A, Ic=-0.5A) ignoring rotor slots for this stage.

 ## Q2) Motor Parameter Estimation

 Choose an axial length for the lamination.
+Also choose an airgap clearance value (reduce the rotor diameter appropriately).
 There is not a definite answer, but please try to choose reasonable numbers.
 Then determine the following:

-- Determine/calculate the specific magnetic loading
+- Choose (calculate) the specific magnetic loading and also the flux densities in stator teeth, stator back core.
-- Determine/calculate the specific electric loading (in the last step you will be required to verify these)
+- Determine (calculate) the specific electric loading (in the last step you will be required to verify these)
-- Calculate the approximate torque and speed of your design
+- Calculate the approximate torque and speed of your design based on your assumptions
 - Calculate the equivalent circuit parameters for your design (i.e. phase resistance, phase inductance, leakage inductance etc.)
 - Calculate the approximate core and copper losses at the rated operating conditions.